What is a National Park?

 The total area of the park is about 425 km sq. and in the year 1981, it was declared as the national park.

-The Kishtwar National Park is well known for its unique and rich wildlife as well as bird species.
-The flora of the park comprises of coniferous, alpine, meadows and scrub forest.
+The Kishtwar National Park is well known for its unique and rich wildlife as well as types of bird species available here.

 The best time to visit the national park is between March to October.